| +Home | Museum | Articles | Advertising | Links | EMail Me |

 IC technology, with a lot of small-scale glue logic.
 Built-in thermal

-alphanumeric dot-matrix printer, and magnetic tape cassette drive.
+alphanumeric dot-matrix printer and magnetic tape cassette drive.

 Casio 001 Desktop Calculator